bpehlivan/moneybook/README.md

 this is a project for keeping records of debtors and their invoices.
 ## Setting Configurations
 #### Google Login Configuration
-In order to login the website with google account, authorization key and autharization secret taken from google developer conlose must be set inside the project settings file.
+In order to login the website with google account, authorization key and autharization secret token from google developer console must be set inside the project settings file.

 `SOCIAL_AUTH_GOOGLE_OAUTH2_KEY = '<client_id>'`

 `SOCIAL_AUTH_GOOGLE_OAUTH2_SECRET = '<client_secret>'`

 To obtain client_id and secret, Go to the [Google Developers Console](https://console.developers.google.com/apis/library?project=_) and